surma/surma.dev/content/things/range-requests.md

 When developing with a local web server, the video will buffer incredibly quickly.
 I used DevTool’s network throttling to slow that down and allow me to get ahead of the buffer indicator.
 However, it turns out that DevTools does not completely faithfully emulate low network conditions: It doesn’t signal the backpressure to the webserver.
 So while the rendering process only sees data come in at the throttled rate, the server will be allowed to keep sending data at full speed.
 It seems that some other parts of Chrome are also doing their work _before_ network throttling is applied, because the requested ranges on the server side didn’t quite add up with what I was seeing in the network panel.

-To make sure I have consistent behavior — and in the spirit of using streams — I implemented a `TransformStream` that throttles the delivery of any network data to rate of my choice.
+To make sure I have consistent behavior — and in the spirit of using streams — I implemented a `TransformStream` that throttles the delivery of any network data to a rate of my choice.
 It’s not 100% exact, but it does the job:

 ```ts
 function throttle(